accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/12.11/annexe.md

 #### Technical notes

-This criterion addresses situations where additional content contains [interface components](#interface-component) with which it must be possible to interact using the keyboard.
-For example, a personalized tooltip that offers a link in its content.
+This criterion addresses situations where additional content contains [user interface components](#user-interface-component) with which it must be possible to interact using the keyboard.
+For example, a customised tooltip which proposes a link in its content.